-Use a Timed cycle to complete drying if some items are damp
+Use a Timed cycle to complete drying if

-after Automatic drying.
-Timed drying is also useful for: • Delicate items and
+some items are damp after Automatic drying.
+Timed drying is also useful for:

 - Delicate items and small loads that need a short drying time. - Bulky items and large loads that require a long drying time.